Paper given at “Crisis Carnival Conference”

 [iv] Gordon K. Lewis, “Gather with the Saints at the River”: The Jonestown Guyana Holocaust 1978.
 A Descriptive and Interpretative Essay on its Ultimate Meaning from a Caribbean Viewpoint (Río Piedras, Puerto Rico: University of Puerto Rico, 1979), 30.

 [v] Rebecca Moore, A Sympathetic History of Jonestown: The Moore Family Involvement in the Peoples Temple (Lewiston, N.Y.: Edwin Mellen Press, 1985), 403-11.
 See also Duchess Harris and Adam John Waterman, “To Die for the Peoples Temple: Religion and Revolution after Black Power,” in Peoples Temple and Black Religion in America, ed.
-Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer (Bloomington: Indiana University Press, 2004): 103-22.
+Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer (Bloomington: University of Indiana Press, 2004): 103-22.

 [vi] Wilson Harris, Jonestown (London: Faber and Faber, 1996).